Have you ever wondered? How the most successful and happy entrepreneurs make a huge impact without spreading themselves so thin that they burn out?

 6. Repeat this every day.

-If you feel really inspired, you could split your list into two categories, one that drives profit and one that contains more general business tasks.
-If you do this, obviously always focus on the profit tasks first.
+If you feel really inspired, you could split your list into two categories.
+One that drives profit and one that contains more general business tasks.
+So if you do this, obviously always focus on the profit tasks first.

-If you need help with prioritising your goals or identifying that thing you are avoiding, book a free 30-minute discovery session with one of our amazing Fempire Coaches!
+If you need help with prioritising your goals or identifying that thing you are avoiding.
+Book a call with one of our amazing Fempire Coaches!

 How do you stay focused and on task?
 Let us know in the comments below!